-About two years ago, I met with a Chittenden County Fire Chief to hear his thoughts on the emerging multi-municipality Regional Dispatch initiative.
+About four years ago, I met with a Chittenden County Fire Chief to hear his thoughts on the emerging multi-municipality Regional Dispatch initiative.
 He shared that if we were managing the Fire Service for the entire greater Burlington Area, we would need about five strategically located ladder trucks, instead of the nine we are now using to cover the same area.
 Each of these ladder trucks costs a million+ dollars and have limited useful life.

 This same concept of regionalization to achieve better outcomes at lower costs can be (and in some cases are) applied to water districts, stormwater planning/mitigation, snow plowing, bike path maintenance, recreation programming/facilities and regional planning.
 I'd like to see the whole region support revitalizing Memorial Auditorium so that the whole region can support a new Aquatic center in Milton and so the whole region can support a new sports arena/ball field somewhere else in the county.
 This is our community, let’s support it together.